- A wide selection of tumbling media for your parts

 Large parts demand large media size.

-Also, Inovatec has almost all shapes of vibratory bowl media, such as balls, cylinders, pyramids, cones, triangle, etc.
+Also, Inovatec has almost all shapes of vibratory bowl media, such as balls, cylinders, pyramids, cones, triangles, etc.

-The variety of shapes or their combinations provides access to all parts surface without lodging problems.
+The variety of shapes or their combinations provides access to all parts’ surfaces without lodging problems.

-To make the best quality control, Inovatec inspects every batch of raw material before it ships to the warehouse.
+To make the best quality control, Inovatec inspects every batch of raw material before shipping them to the warehouse.

 Vibratory tumbler media is carefully inspected, and size tolerance controlled within limitations.

-Usually, the deviation of ceramic media and plastic media is allowed ±1mm.
-The undersize media and the oversized media are sieves out before packaging.
+Usually, the allowed measurement of ceramic media and plastic media is ±1mm.
+The undersize media and the oversized media are removed before packaging.